Easy As Cookies

 Glaze and Baking

 • Bake at 375F for 14-16 minutes, until the edges are starting to brown.
 If baking two sheets at once, place the racks in the top and bottom thirds of the oven and rotate the pans' positions from top to bottom halfway through baking.
-It is also okay to bake the sheets one after another, and not at the the same time.
+It is also okay to bake the sheets one after another.

 • Serve warm.
 Store leftovers in an airtight container and reheat briefly (5-10 seconds) in the microwave.
 Scones are best the first day, but are still moist after a day or two.